Ramos 'angry' after Madrid defeat

-Real Madrid captain Sergio Ramos was left angry after his team's 3-0 loss to Eibar in LaLiga.
+Real Madrid captain Sergio Ramos was left angry after his team's 3-0 loss to Eibar in LaLiga on Saturday.

-Madrid suffered its first loss under manager Santiago Solari, humbled as Gonzalo Escalante, Sergi Enrich and Kike scored for Eibar.
+Madrid suffered their first loss under coach Santiago Solari, humbled as Gonzalo Escalante, Sergi Enrich and Kike scored for Eibar.

 Ramos rued his side's intensity after Madrid failed to close the gap on Barcelona and Atletico, who drew 1-1 later in the day.

-"We head home angry because after going off on international duty on a great run which saw us pick up confidence, we've fallen to another disappointing result away from home and dropped further off the top," he said.
+"We head home angry because after going off on international duty on a great run which saw us pick up confidence, we've fallen to another disappointing result away from home and dropped further off the top," he said, via the club's website.

 "We have to take a good look at ourselves, we weren't at the level we should be, we lacked intensity and that has shown in the scoreline."

-Ramos paid tribute to Eibar, which jumped into eighth in the LaLiga table with its first ever win over Madrid.
+Ramos paid tribute to Eibar, who jumped into eighth in the LaLiga table with their first ever win over Madrid.

 "Take nothing away from Eibar, we have to congratulate them on a great performance.
 They made the most of their strengths very well," he said.